Taking a holiday is great for well-being, but the return to work can hurt if not managed appropriately.

-You might have heard about “post-holiday blues” and how it could affect the motivation and productivity in the workplace.
-Coming back to work after holidays requires a lot of adapting and adjustment: to schedules, daily routines, and to work.
+You might have heard about “post-holiday blues” and how it could affect motivation and productivity in the workplace.
+Coming back to work after the holidays requires a lot of adapting and adjustment: to schedules, daily routines, and work.

 In psychology, post-holiday blues is defined as “a group of common symptoms that people suffer when returning to their work, family or study obligations after a period of rest or holiday”.

 It appears as a mix of anxiety and emotional pressure upon coming back to work after an extended amount of time away.
 These psychological stresses can also accompany physical disorders such as lack of sleep.
 The challenge is how organisations and their HR teams support employees through this post-holiday stress and boost their motivation and productivity.